Best Toys for Egyptian Mau

 Physical Exercise Recommendations for Egyptian Mau

 Physical activity for Egyptian Mau should reflect their very high exercise needs and Males: 10-14 lbs, Females: 6-10 lbs build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Egyptian Mau, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Egyptian Mau cats with athletic, loyal, sensitive traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Egyptian Mau cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Egyptian Mau benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Egyptian Mau